zachncst/csc512-project1-scanner/README.md

 ## Implementation

-The scanner primarily breaks the input file down line by line, then a line down by spaces, and finally each substring in the line is read for tokens.
-As a token is encounted at the beginning of each substring, the token is parsed out and the rest of the string is looked at for more tokens.
+The scanner primarily breaks the input file down line by line, then each line is matched with the regex for the tokens using pythons regex match function.
+The match function only returns if a regex matches the start of a string.
+If a token is encounted at the beginning of each substring, the token is parsed out and the rest of the string is looked at for more tokens.
 The tokens have a heirarchy so if a substring starts with a string eligible for RESERVED\_WORD or IDENTIFIER the RESERVED\_WORD will always win.
 The RESERVED\_WORD will then be parsed out and added as a token.

 META strings are taken out before all other parsing as they are a special case.
 Once the scanner is finished, a list of tokens is returned.
 Creating the generated file is easy at that point with adding cs512 to each identifier but the one with the string 'main'.
+Adding spaces as a token type allowed the scanner to re-add the appropriate spaces without impacting the parsing of the file.

 Each valid token is compiled as a regex in the top of the file.
 After that, a dictionary with token to regex holds information for ease of use.
 The dict is used to iterate over each substring to find eligible tokens for the strings.
+An example as how the dictionary is used is below.

 ### Data structure

 There are some objects created to better manage the scanner.

 #### Tokens
-An enum representing the 6 different top level tokens available to the scanner.
+An enum representing the 7 different top level tokens available to the scanner.
 In order those are

 1. meta
 2. reserved word